 Benjamin Shepherd is a recognized exchange-traded fund (ETF), mutual fund and stock expert with an extensive background analyzing time-tested funds, including their managers and strategies.
 Ben looks for investments that have proven themselves in both bull and bear markets.
 Ben also specializes in covering emerging markets, pinpointing the most dynamic investments in developing nations for market-beating growth.

-Along with these duties, Ben finds time to regularly contribute to Personal Finance, Investing Daily’s flagship product.
+Ben is an analyst for Global Income Edge and regularly contributes to Personal Finance, Investing Daily’s flagship product.

 If you don’t care for banks or bankers, you’re in good company.German behemoth Deutsche Bank (NYSE: DB) is the latest target of global ire as it faces $14 billion in fines related to its role in the mortgage market meltdown.
 That has brought the short-selling vultures circling with 39 million shares currently sold short, nearly […]

 Not only does terrorism take a human toll, it has a real economic impact.